 Still, I’ll create another tag to share what I’ve done so far with the “Twenty Twenty One” Theme.

 I used Hootsuite for a long time; the free version allows us to schedule on two social accounts (it used to offer three, until last month) and the pro version allows to use up to ten (10) accounts; but, it’s not worth it anymore, for many reasons:

 - with Twitter Business, we can schedule for free, and its very simple and easy to use;

 - Facebook has upgraded its game and now allows us to schedule for Facebook and Instagram.

 To keep track of what I have scheduled, I simply created spreadsheets on Excel for all my blogs and its social accounts.
 Would you like a template?
 I think I’ll give you a template…

 I won’t steal much time from you on this, even though I’ll go deeper into this topic eventually.
 What I suggest you to bear in mind is that:

-- up to an 80% (that’s a lot) of the traffic to our blogs come from search engines; so don’t waste your time publishing on social media like a maniac and learn how to optimize your posts for SEO; this is what matters.
+- up to an 80% (that’s a lot) of the traffic to my blogs come from search engines; so don’t waste your time publishing on social media like a maniac and learn how to optimize your posts for SEO; this truly matters.